Arithmetic complexity via effective names for random sequences: Arithmetic classification via numberings

 For each $x$ and $s$, let

 let

 and inductively define

-Roughly speaking, \eqref{eqn1: ML Sigma_3-hard} consists of a long string of 1's followed by an approximation of $\Omega$.
+Roughly speaking, $\sigma^x_{n+1,s}$ consists of a long string of 1's followed by an approximation of $\Omega$.
+Define the recursive function $g$ by

 By Lemma~\ref{lots of zeros implies nonrandom}, there are enough 1's that if all the $\sigma^x_n$'s remain finite, then \eqref{eqn2: ML Sigma_3-hard} is not Schnorr random.
 On the other hand, if some $\sigma^x_n$ does blow up to infinity, then \eqref{eqn2: ML Sigma_3-hard} becomes the Martin-L\"{o}f random $\Omega$ with some finite prefix attached.